xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2000-08-28-the-hill-tribes-of-northern-thailand.md

 respect for the people of the village.
 Tomorrow they would leave...but the day after another group would come.
-Things would never be the same again.Before light, morning could be heard from the roosters' mouths.
+Things would never be the same again.

+Before light, morning could be heard from the roosters' mouths.
 The tribe's people were already at work.
 Many were heading to the rice paddies to plant